thecryptofruit/education/zk-proofs-rollups.md

 ![Blockchain rollup concept](images/rollup_concept.png?raw=true "The concept of rollups")

 State roots are the tips of cryptographic accumulators (usually Merkle trees, though there are other/better ones, e.g. RSA accumulators).
+Accumulators are used to prove membership in a set, that compared to Merkle proofs don't grow logarithmically, but can be constant in size.
+Longer description of accumulators by Georgios Konstantopoulos, January 2019: [https://blog.goodaudience.com/deep-dive-on-rsa-accumulators-230bc84144d9](https://blog.goodaudience.com/deep-dive-on-rsa-accumulators-230bc84144d9).
-See the paper from December 2019: [Scaling Verifiable Computation Using Efficient Set Accumulators](https://eprint.iacr.org/2019/1494.pdf) by Alex Ozdemir, Riad S. Wahby, Dan Boneh.
+See the paper about RSA inside SNARKs from December 2019: [Scaling Verifiable Computation Using Efficient Set Accumulators](https://eprint.iacr.org/2019/1494.pdf) by Alex Ozdemir, Riad S. Wahby, Dan Boneh.

 The entity posting rollups on-chain is called an **operator** or sometimes an **aggregator**.
 As centralized as this sounds, this entity is non-custodial and not trusted.
 Even in the case of non-operational operator, it would be picked up by others who could either step in, or there's a pool of operators ([see multi-operator model by Matter Labs](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17)), or the sidechain switches to a limp-mode ("exit" - withdrawals only).